kalaspuff/tomodachi/README.md

 > tomodachi x.xx.xx
 ```

-`tomodachi` can be installed together with a set of \"extras\" that will
+`tomodachi` can be installed together with a set of "extras" that will
 install a set of dependencies that are useful for different purposes.
 The extras are: